aerodomigue/qbittorrent-nordvpn/README.md

 # docker-qbittorrent-nordvpn
-Combines latest linuxserver/qbittorrent with nordvpn
+Combines latest linuxserver/qbittorrent with nordvpn and script from wizz752, daily build from latest linuxserver/qbittorrent and nordvpn-cli

 # Use docker compose to deploy